CaiLiLab/MuRaL/docs/usage.rst

 The raw MuRaL-predicted mutation rates are not mutation rates per bp per generation.
-To obtain a mutation rate per bp per generation for each nucleotide, one can scale the MuRaL-predicted rates using reported genome-wide DNM mutation rate and spectrum per generation.
+To obtain a mutation rate per bp per generation for each nucleotide, one can scale the MuRaL-predicted rates using reported genome-wide de novo mutation rate and spectrum per generation.
 First, use the command ``calc_mu_scaling_factor`` to calculate scaling factors for specific groups of sites (e.g. A/T sites, C/G sites).
 Then use the scaling factors to scale mutation rates in prediction files via the command ``scale_mu``.

-Note that we cannot compare or add up raw predicted rates from different MuRaL models (e.g. A/T model and C/G model), but we can do that with scaled mutation rates.
+Note that we cannot directly compare or add up raw predicted rates from different MuRaL models (e.g. A/T model and C/G model), but we can do that with scaled mutation rates.
+The accuray of genome-wide mutation rate per generation does not affect within-genome comparison but can affect between-species comparison.

+* Example 7
 Here is an example for scaling mutation rates for A/T sites.
 Suppose that we have the following proportions of different mutation types and proportions of different site groups in a genome.
-In addition, suppose we already know from previous research that the per generation mutation rate of the species is 5 × 10^−9 per base per generation.
-If per generation mutation rate is not available, one may use the estimates of closely related species.
+In addition, suppose we already know from previous research that the genome-wide mutation rate per generation of the species is 5e−9 per base per generation.
+If the per generation mutation rate is not available for the studied species, one may use the estimate from a closely related species.

 ::